Back to Health News & Stories

 Before you start, it’s important you buy a good monitor and know the right technique to get accurate readings.

 You can purchase home blood pressure monitors online and at most pharmacies.
 The website stridebp.org maintains a list of monitors validated by several cardiac societies.
-Your health care provider also can recommend a good brand, and can instruct how to use it properly.
+Your health care provider also can recommend a good brand, and can instruct you how to use it properly.

 Digital monitors are the most popular for measuring blood pressure at home due to their ease of use.
 Digital monitors come complete with a gauge and stethoscope built into the unit.
 The cuff automatically inflates and deflates, and your blood pressure reading appears in a large font on a screen.
 You can even find units that print out your readings on paper to help make tracking easier.